(Differences between gold and silver are highlighted in the 5 year gold-silver comparison charts.)

 The unit of gold is 1 oz / 1 troy ounce = 31.10348 g (Troy ounce = 1/12 troy pound.
 Its a measure of precious metals.).
 (Prices are in US dollars)

 You can find other gold charts from intraday up to 3 year here.

 People often say that long term investments carry less risk than short term ones.

 Well, on the chart below you can see if that is true for yourself in the case of gold for the past 5 years.

 You can calculate gold’s 1 month return from gold’s price today and gold’s price 30 days ago.
 You can also do the same calculation for yesterday and gold’s price 31 days ago etc. If you do this calculation for each days, you will get a curve of gold’s 1 month yield.
 The same applies to other yield periods from three months to five ears.

 This chart shows each yield curve in the past 5 years.
 It helps you to highlight how stable profits were.

-Financial crysis has also boosted gold’s price in the past 5 years.
+Financial crysis in 2008 has also boosted gold’s price in the past 5 years.
 But is cca.
 1800$ too much for 1 oz of gold in 2010’s?
 Was gold worth more in the past?